SergeyVlasov/tensorflow-perceptron/README.md

 you need to download python 3.6 or later

-I suggest you to download numpy and tensorflow on this:
+If you use Windows OS I suggest you to download numpy and tensorflow on this:

 https://www.lfd.uci.edu/~gohlke/pythonlibs/